ironbee/ironbee/clipp/clipp.md

 `<<<` on a line by itself.

 This generator produces a single Input from the file.
 The Input consists of a transaction for every pair of request and response blocks.
-The connction opened event has bogus information.
+The connection opened event has bogus information.

 You may omit response blocks in which case they default to the empty string.